instagrambot/instagram-terminal-news-feed/README.md

 </p>

 ## What is this?
-Sometimes checking your instagram during work is kind of strang, so...why not check your instagram inside your terminal? :smiling_imp:
+Sometimes checking your instagram during work is kind of strang, so why not check your instagram inside your terminal? :smiling_imp:

 OK...
 I know checking this during work is still strange :expressionless: ...